throughput-ec/widget/README.md

 To add annotations, widget users must first authenticate through ORCID.
 We encourage devs to [register for the public ORCID API](https://info.orcid.org/documentation/integration-guide/registering-a-public-api-client/#easy-faq-2606 ) so they can freely manage post-authentication redirects for their site.

-Separate registrations are required for the [ORCID production](https://orcid.org) and [ORCID sandbox](https://sandbox.orcid.org) sites.

 Once registered, an ORCID Client ID (e.g. APP-1234567890ABCDEF) will be provided.
 This is passed to the widget in the `orcid-client-id` property, described below.

 #### Install the widget